Last updated January 6th, 2023.

 Therefore, the continent is now a magnet for global businesspeople and entrepreneurs seeking higher returns and a lower cost of doing business.

-Digital nomads, for instance, have flocked to Thailand to start location-independent businesses while investors are looking towards Cambodia and Vietnam to take advantage of urbanization and strong demographic trends.
+Digital nomads, for instance, have flocked to Thailand to start location-independent businesses, while investors are looking towards Cambodia and Vietnam to take advantage of urbanization and solid demographic trends.

 In the world of real estate, for instance, foreigners can often miss out on opportunities due to restrictions on foreign land ownership.
-Most Asian countries allow non-citizens to buy condos, yet very few of them allow foreigners to legally own houses or land.
+Most Asian countries allow non-citizens to buy condos, yet very few actually allow foreigners to own houses or land legally.

-As such, if you’re buying a house or a plot of land in Asia, you should consider the five following countries that allow foreigners to own land and houses on a freehold basis.
+Because of this, if you’re planning to buy a house or a plot of land in Asia, you should also consider the following countries that allow foreigners to own land and houses on a freehold basis.

 Malaysia

-If you’re looking to buy land or houses in Southeast Asia, then you must invest in Malaysia.
-It’s the only place where foreigners can own land in Southeast Asia.
+If you want to buy land or houses in Southeast Asia, you must invest in Malaysia.
+It’s the only place in Southeast Asia where foreigners can own land.

-In addition to Malaysia’s openness toward foreign investors, it’s a solid option if you’re seeking second residence from your real estate investment.
-The nation is very developed by Southeast Asian standards as well.
+Besides Malaysia’s openness toward foreign investors, it’s also a solid option if you’re seeking a second residence from your real estate investment.
+The nation is significantly developed by Southeast Asian standards as well.

 South Korea

 Like Malaysia, South Korea doesn’t have many restrictions on foreign land ownership either.
-This openness to foreign investment makes quite a bit of sense given how internationalized Korea is.
+This openness to foreign investment makes quite a sense, given how internationalized Korea is.

-South Korea’s modern cities, friendly people, and innovative culture attracts expats from across the world.
+South Korea’s modern cities, friendly people, and innovative culture attract expats worldwide.
 Naturally, these foreigners often want to buy their own property.

-Unfortunately, becoming a South Korean resident is rather difficult as a foreigner.
-Like most of its neighbors, the Republic of Korea is picky when it comes to issuing long-term visas.
+Unfortunately, becoming a South Korean resident is rather tricky as a foreigner.
+Like most of its neighbors, the Republic of Korea is picky when issuing long-term visas.

-Likewise, Jeju also offers an investor residence permit for anyone willing to invest roughly US$420,000 worth of real estate on the island.
-Such a residence permit can even lead to Korean citizenship.
+Likewise, Jeju also offers an investor residence permit for anyone willing to buy 1 billion won (about $1 million) worth of real estate on the island.
+Such a residence permit can eventually lead to Korean citizenship if you reside here full-time.

 Note that if you’re set on living in Seoul or Busan proper, you must go through normal channels to get residency in Korea.
-You can’t get an investment visa through buying property outside of specific approved areas.
+Buying property outside specific approved areas will not grant you the path to an investment visa.

-South Korea, then, can be a good place to invest in land or houses for the right type of foreign investor.
-Especially if you don’t mind spending five years living on either Jeju Island or Incheon to qualify for permanent residence, and eventually, Korean citizenship.
+South Korea can be an excellent place for the correct type of foreign investor to invest in land or houses, especially if you don’t mind spending five years living on either Jeju Island or Incheon to qualify for permanent residence and, eventually, Korean citizenship.

-Seoul’s rental yields remain low and prices per sqm rank among the world’s highest.
-But you can make better returns in developing areas on the outskirts of the city core, or in Korea’s second-tier cities like Busan.
+Seoul’s rental yields remain low, and prices per square meter rank among the world’s highest.
+But you can make better returns in developing areas on the outskirts of the city core or in Korea’s second-tier cities like Busan.

-And of course, if you’re open toward living on Jeju Island, you can also get a residence permit and start a process which can eventually give you a South Korean passport.
+And, of course, if you’re open to living on Jeju Island, you can also get a residence permit and start a process that can eventually give you a South Korean passport.

 Taiwan

-Like both Malaysia and South Korea, Taiwan is a developed country with very little restrictions on foreign property ownership.
-That makes it easy to buy land or houses here.
+Like both Malaysia and South Korea, Taiwan is a developed economy with minimal restrictions on foreign property ownership.
+This makes it easy to buy land or houses here regardless of your citizenship.

 With that said, we typically don’t recommend buying property in Taiwan for two reasons:

-First, owning property in Taiwan doesn’t automatically grant you the right to live there as a foreigner.
+First off, owning property in Taiwan doesn’t automatically grant you the right to live here as a foreigner.

 Unlike the previous two countries on our list, which offer some form of investor residency program to foreign property owners, you’ll need to go through normal immigration channels to live permanently in Taiwan.

-Taiwan, then, illustrates the old saying, “just because you can does not mean you should.”
+Taiwan, then, illustrates the old saying, “Just because you can… doesn’t mean you should”.

-Yes, you can buy a house or undeveloped land in Taiwan.
-But there are much better countries where foreigners can own land in Asia.
+Yes, you can purchase a house or undeveloped land in Taiwan.
+But there are much better countries in Asia where foreigners can own land.

 Japan